Bordeaux, a classic wine tour destination! Luxurious châteaux and ambitious winemakers!

 - Day 1, Wednesday — Arrival in Bordeaux

-- Day 4, Saturday — Graves and Sauternes; and a 100% sauternes lunch
+- Day 4, Saturday — Graves and Sauternes

 - Day 5, Sunday — Heading back home

 Arrival in Bordeaux.
-Check in at our 3-star hotel, located in the city centre.
+Check in at our 4-star hotel, located in the city centre.

-Bordeaux city is the centre of the Bordelais wine trade.
+Bordeaux city is the centre of the Bordeaux wine trade.
 But today you see more of beautifully renovated renaissance or baroque mansions, luxurious boutiques and university students than wine warehouses.

 Bordeaux is without a doubt one of France’s most elegant cities, where it lies along the banks of the Garonne River.
 What used to be warehouses and parking places have been transformed into a myriad of cafés, wine bars, and restaurants.
 Here you can find everything from Michelin starred places to friendly neighbourhood bistros.

 The two things one absolutely must do is to explore The Old Town and go for a stroll along the river and see the Place de la Bourse when evening is falling!

 Evening is free to explore the city.
 Perhaps you will start with an aperitif at a wine bar?
 Why not try a Lillet, a spicy and fragrant wine-based drink “invented” by the brothers Paul and Raymond Lillet in 1872?
 It is still made in the same location where they started!
 It was made famous also by its appearance together with James Bond in Casino Royale.
 We will be happy to share with you some of our favourite addresses!

 Our bus will pick us up at our hotel after breakfast.
 We will spend the day in Medoc, home to many of the big chateaux names and famous for its wines made primarily of cabernet sauvignon.